|Volvo 7900 Electric|

 The Volvo 7900 Electric is a low-floor, single-deck, battery-electric city bus built by Volvo Buses for the European market.
 Part of the Volvo 7900 family of buses, the Volvo 7900 Electric offered as an integral product (i.e. completely-built-up) and assembled in Wroclaw, Poland.

-European bus operators are primary customers of the Volvo 7900 with many operating in the United Kingdom, Sweden, Spain, Germany, Switzerland, Norway, Estonia, Poland, as well as Colombia.
+European bus operators are primary customers of the Volvo 7900 Electric with units operating in Sweden, the Netherlands, United Kingdom, Luxembourg and Poland.

 The Volvo 7900 range of buses was produced by Volvo Buses since 2011, when it was initially offered with a diesel or CNG engine in both rigid and articulated bus variants.
 The Euro VI engine range was offered starting from 2013, along with the diesel-hybrid variant known as the Volvo 7900 Hybrid.

 Two newer propulsion systems have been developed for the Volvo 7900.
 The Volvo 7900 Electric Hybrid, launched in September 2014, is an improved diesel-hybrid bus designed to run mainly in electric mode.
-The Volvo 7900 Electric, launched in October 2015, is a fully-electric bus solely powered by batteries and electric motors.
+The Volvo 7900 Electric was unveiled in October 2015, and is a fully-electric bus solely powered by batteries and electric motors.
 Both versions are complemented with Volvo’s Opportunity Charging System, a rapid charging station at the end stations of a bus route that quickly tops up a vehicle’s battery via an overhead charging system.

 By building on its strong Volvo 7900 product line, the Volvo 7900 Electric rides on Volvo’s strong branding and is leading the company’s push for electric city buses.
 It is touted to have a 80% lower energy consumption compared to a corresponding diesel bus.